taylorhixson/WF/README.md

 - [Atom text editor](https://atom.io/)--version 1.37.0 used
 - [Firefox](https://www.mozilla.org/en-US/firefox/new/) and/or [Chrome](https://www.google.com/chrome/) web browsers--I like viewing and testing the map in multiple browsers

-## Create a GitHub repository
+## A gentle introduction to GitHub
 This tutorial uses git and GitHub mostly through the desktop and the online interface rather than the command line.
-All steps for creating new repositories, publishing, and pushing changes are possible in Terminal or a command line tool, too.
+All steps for creating new repositories, publishing, and pushing changes are possible in Terminal or a command line tool, too, and are recommended to use over the Desktop app.
 See the [GitHub Cheat Sheet](https://education.github.com/git-cheat-sheet-education.pdf) for the commands.

+### Create a GitHub repository
 1. Go to [github.com](https://github.com/) and login.
 Create a new account if needed.

 2. Next to **Repositories** click **New** to create a new repository.
 Provide a name at a minimum.
 Fill out the information.
 A license is not required, but you can enter a [Creative Commons](https://creativecommons.org/) if you would like.